Animal cognition: Delayed response

 Delayed response tasks are often used to study short-term memory in animals.
-Introduced by Hunter (1913), a typical delayed response task presents an animal with a stimulus such a colored light, and after a short time interval the animal chooses among alternatives that match the stimulus, or are related to the stimulus in some other way.
+Introduced by Hunter (1913), a typical delayed response task presents an animal with a stimulus such as colored light, and after a short time interval the animal chooses among alternatives that match the stimulus, or are related to the stimulus in some other way.
 In Hunter's studies, for example, a light appeared briefly in one of three goal boxes and then later the animal chose among the boxes, finding food behind the one that had been lighted.
 Most research has been done with some variation of the "delayed matching-to-sample" task.
 For example, in the initial study with this task, a pigeon was presented with a flickering or steady light.
 Then, a few seconds later, two pecking keys were illuminated, one with a steady light and one with a flickering light.
 The bird got food if it pecked the key that matched the original stimulus.

-A commonly-used variation of the matching-to-sample task requires the animal to use the initial stimulus to control a later choice between different stimuli.
+A commonly used variation of the matching-to-sample task requires the animal to use the initial stimulus to control a later choice between different stimuli.
 For example, if the initial stimulus is a black circle, the animal learns to choose "red" after the delay; if it is a black square, the correct choice is "green".
 Ingenious variations of this method have been used to explore many aspects of memory, including forgetting due to interference and memory for multiple items.

 Radial arm maze

 The radial arm maze is used to test memory for spatial location and to determine the mental processes by which location is determined.
 In a radial maze test, an animal is placed on a small platform from which paths lead in various directions to goal boxes; the animal finds food in one or more goal boxes.
 Having found food in a box, the animal must return to the central platform.
 The maze may be used to test both reference and working memory.
-Suppose, for example, that over a number of sessions the same 4 arms of an 8-arm maze always lead to food.
+Suppose, for example, that over a number of sessions the same four arms of an eight-arm maze always lead to food.
 If in a later test session the animal goes to a box that has never been baited, this indicates a failure of reference memory.
 On the other hand, if the animal goes to a box that it has already emptied during the same test session, this indicates a failure of working memory.
 Various confounding factors, such as odor cues, are carefully controlled in such experiments.